-Creating a Group
+Creating A Group

 You can create a group by going to the Groups & Teams tab.
-From there, click the green plus icon to create a new group.
+From there, click the green plus (+) icon to create a new group.

 The Create Group window will pop up.

-Add members by typing their name into the Select Contact bar.
+Add members to the group by typing their name into the “Select contact” field.
 If they are an existing contact in your account, the system will fill in their information automatically.
 If you are adding a member who is not a contact in your account, you’ll have to enter their email.
-It will also save this new person as a contact in your Aplos account.
+This new person will also be saved as a contact in your Aplos account.

 Once you’ve entered your members, you can give them their role in the group.
-Click the icon under the Roles column to bring up the Roles window.

 Each of the roles have different permissions.
-Below is an explanation of each role:
+Below is an explanation of each role.

 Once you’ve given members their appropriate roles, you will need to invite them to the group.
 This will send them an email with a link they can click to access the group.
-You can invite them one by one by clicking on the actions button next to their name, or you can click Invite All on the top right.
+You can invite them one by one by clicking on the Actions button next to their name, or you can click “Invite All” on the top right.